-We have elected and intend to qualify to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
+We intend to elect and qualify to be taxed as a REIT for federal income tax purposes commencing with our taxable year ending on December 31, 2007.
 Federal income tax law requires that a REIT distribute with respect to each year at least 90% of its REIT taxable income, determined without regard to the deduction for dividends paid and excluding any net capital gain.
 If our cash available for distribution is less than 90% of our REIT taxable income, we could be required to sell assets or borrow funds to make cash distributions or we may make a portion of the required distribution in the form of a taxable stock distribution or distribution of debt securities.
-To the extent we distribute less than 90% of our REIT taxable income in 2007, then we will rectify this shortfall through throwback dividends.
-We will not be required to make distributions with respect to activities conducted through the TRS which we may form in the future.
+We will not be required to make distributions with respect to activities conducted through the TRS which we intend to form following the completion of this offering.
 For more information, please see "Certain Federal Income Tax Considerations-Taxation of Our Company."

 To satisfy the requirements to qualify as a REIT and generally not be subject to federal income and excise tax, we intend to make regular quarterly distributions of all or substantially all of our REIT taxable income to holders of our common stock out of assets legally available therefor.
-On December 20, 2007, our board of directors declared a quarterly distribution of \$0.9 million, or \$0.025 per share of our common stock.
-This dividend was paid on January 25, 2008 to stockholders of record on December 31, 2007.
-On March 19, 2008, our board of directors declared a quarterly distribution of \$9.8 million, or \$0.26 per share of our common stock.
-This dividend was paid on April 30, 2008 to stockholders of record on March 31, 2008.
-On June 2, 2008, our board of directors declared a quarterly distribution of \$6.0 million, or \$0.16 per share of our common stock.
-This dividend was paid on July 31, 2008 to stockholders of record on June 12, 2008.
-On September 9, 2008, we declared the third quarter 2008 common stock cash dividend of \$0.16 per share of our common stock.
-This dividend is payable October 31, 2008 to common shareholders of record on September 18, 2008.
-Purchasers in this offering will not participate in this quarterly distribution.
-Our GAAP net loss for the six months ended June 30, 2008 was \$21.0 million and our Core Earnings were \$17.0 million.
 Any future distributions we make will be at the discretion of our board of directors and will depend upon our earnings and financial condition, maintenance of our REIT status, applicable provisions of the Maryland General Corporation Law, or MGCL, and such other factors as our board of directors deems relevant.
 Our earnings and financial condition will be affected by various factors, including the net interest and other income from our portfolio, our operating expenses and any other expenditures.
 For more information regarding risk factors that could materially adversely affect our earnings and financial condition, please see "Risk Factors."

-We anticipate that our distributions generally will be taxable as ordinary income to you, although a portion of the distributions may be designated by us as qualified dividend income or capital gain or may constitute a return of capital.
-We will furnish annually to each of you a statement setting forth distributions paid during the preceding year and their characterization as ordinary income, return of capital, qualified dividend income or capital gain.
-For more information, please see "Certain Federal Income Tax Considerations-Taxation of Owners."
+We anticipate that our distributions generally will be taxable as ordinary income to our stockholders, although a portion of the distributions may be designated by us as qualified dividend income or capital gain or may constitute a return of capital.
+We will furnish annually to each of our stockholders a statement setting forth distributions paid during the preceding year and their characterization as ordinary income, return of capital, qualified dividend income or capital gain.
+For more information, please see "Certain Federal Income Tax Considerations-Taxation of Stockholders."